johnconnor-sec/get_my_youtube_playlists/README.md

 # get_my_youtube_playlists
-A tool to retrieve all your videos from your playlists and place them as links in a file.
+A tool to retrieve all your videos from your playlists and place them as embedded markdown links in a (preferably) markdown file.

 # PROJECT OVERVIEW